 While the facades are decorated with stone sculptures, the spires are adorned with elements from nature (especially fruits and vegetables) and colorful mosaics that sparkle in the sun.
 The result of this decoration is that the spires seem to be almost separate from the basilica, like heaven resting in another realm over the earth.

 Gaudí was a big believer in all things natural, especially since they were things God had created.
 Since straight lines do not often appear in nature, Gaudí did not include straight lines in his work.
-This concept seems like it wouldn’t be too difficult to pull off, except Gaudí uses grand columns to hold up the roof inside the basilica; columns without using straight lines!
+This concept seems like it wouldn’t be too difficult to pull off, except Gaudí uses grand columns to hold up the roof inside the basilica.
+Columns…without using straight lines.
 He does this by branching the columns, which makes them appear like trees and ties in the nature aspect of his works.
-Gaudí further makes the columns appear tree-like through the inclusion of knot-like additions to the columns, like trees have when a branch has been cut off.
+Gaudí further makes the columns appear like trees through the inclusion of knot-like additions to the columns, like trees have when branches are removed.

 The Sagrada Familia opens at 9am every day and closes between 2pm and 8pm, depending when in the year you visit.
 If you’re wanting to go up in the towers, they close about an hour before the rest of the basilica.
 We did not know this and missed our chance to go up in the towers, even though we had the proper ticket.
-The towers are also closed during extra windy/rainy weather.
+The towers are closed during extra windy or rainy weather.

 Visiting the Sagrada Familia was one of the most overwhelming, amazing, emotional experiences of my life.
 The beauty of the building and imagery throughout is truly moving.
 I will definitely be visiting again if I find myself back in Barcelona.